Elementary Education Master's Degrees in North Carolina

-Looking to take the next step and pursue a masters in elementary education?
+Looking to take the next step and pursue a Master in Elementary Education Program?
 Does your passion lie in inspiring and teaching the next generation of top students while helping them succeed?

 Elementary education master’s programs offer the next step in educational instruction to current teaching practitioners, as well as an in-depth possible best way for career seekers to try and break into a new field of being elementary school teachers!

-Elementary education master’s programs offer an opportunity to earn advanced degrees for teachers, administrators, or those who have earned a bachelor’s degree and are looking to pursue a career in the educational field.
-Depending on whether you attend as a full-time or part-time student, the Masters in Elementary Education degree program may take between 1 to 3 years to complete.
-Program lengths vary by school.
-While a Masters in Elementary Education is not a requirement to earn a teaching certification, some states require teachers to earn an advanced degree a certain number of years after earning their initial certificate.
-Teachers also seek graduate degrees in order to improve their classroom skills, fulfill personal goals, or to seek higher wages.
-Education admins who have earned their master’s degree have wage premium of $23,000 over their colleagues who earned only a bachelor’s degree[i].
+Masters degree in elementary education offer an opportunity to earn advanced degree programs for teachers, administrators, or those who have earned a bachelor’s and are looking to pursue a career in the educational field.
+Depending on whether you attend as a full-time or part-time student, the Masters in Elementary Education degree program may take between 1 to 3 years to pursue.

-As with many degree programs, admission requirements may differ from school to school due to the varying intensity of the programs.
+As with many programs, admission requirements may differ from school to school due to the varying intensity of the programs.
 Some schools may offer a teaching licensure program, as well as a master’s program, for those newly entering the educational field.
-This allows undergraduates to apply to the programs no matter the concentration of their bachelor’s degree.
+This allows undergraduates to apply to the programs no matter the concentration of their bachelor’s degree program.
 Those that do not provide a teaching certificate preparation may solely accept currently accredited teachers.
-In terms of previous academic achievement, many programs require applicants to hold a undergraduate GPA of 2.0 to 3.0 and may also require GRE scores.
+In terms of previous academic achievement, many programs require applicants to hold an undergraduate GPA of 2.0 to 3.0 and may also require GRE scores.
 Other general admissions requirements may be letters of recommendation, personal essays, CVs and resumes, and a professional teaching portfolio.

 Some schools may also require state-issued exams prior to admission.
 Check your school’s admission policies to ensure criteria are met.

-Elementary education master’s programs may touch on some general education coursework while gearing classes toward the intended K-12 students.
+Master of elementary education programs may touch on some general education coursework while gearing classes toward the intended K-12 students.
 Classes may vary from school to school, but some common offerings might include:

 While teachers seeking to earn their master’s degrees may already have gone through their teaching accreditation, undergraduates looking to make the jump into education may not have – accreditation of teacher education is absolutely something you need to understand.
 Requirements to receive a teaching certification differ by state, but some requirements may be: